mmayor1seneca/OOP-Workshops-mmayor1/WS01/readme.md

 and follow the instructions.

-> **??Important:** Please note that a successful submission does not guarantee full credit for this workshop.
+> :warning:**Important:** Please note that a successful submission does not guarantee full credit for this workshop.
 If the professor is not satisfied with your implementation, your professor may ask you to resubmit.
 Re-submissions will attract a penalty

 # Part 2: Reflection